htcondor/htcondor-restd/README.md

     gunicorn -w4 -b127.0.0.1:9680 condor_restd:app

-These commands run on port 9680.
+These commands will run the server on port 9680.

 Queries